ceesios/openstack-apps/README.md

 ```

 The image_ref field can be a glance image uuid, but using the glance image name is preferred, as images are updated regularly and uuid's will be different.

+## Automation
+To generate a all.json file, you can run `_generate_all.py`.

+It will read all files in the repository and merge them into a *all.json* file.
+Userdata will be included as references to the file.